ydirson/gl-streaming/INTERNALS.md

 Large data buffers cause problems to the fixed-size tmp_buf.
-Currently the code drops data that does not fit in the buffer, and the commands suffering this loss probably don't know and use undefined memory following the buffer instead.
+Currently the code drops data that does not fit in the buffer, and the commands suffering this loss will not be executed as they will miss input.

-Also, usage of oversized buffers "just to be sure we don't miss something" is just too common today.
+Also, usage of oversized arrays in non-`SEND_DATA` "just to be sure we don't miss something" is still too common today.

+As well, a number of calls don't properly check the size of data blocks will fit in the space reserved for them.

 ### shared memory